jonwash96/dom-events-lab/README.md

 - Keyboard Support
 - Minimal Skeumorphic design

 > Note: Default font may not be availible on all devices.
 Please see dafont.com > DS Digital to download on your system.
-Fallback fonts are set, but do not satisfy the visual intended aesthetic.
+Fallback fonts are set, but do not satisfy the intended visual aesthetic.

 ---

 ## Version 0.4.1
 > Added branch 'basic' for simple 2-Operand version to align with course objectives.

-### Security Update
+### 🔐 Security Update
-- 🔐 Added a safeEval() wrapper function to prevent unsafe code from being injected into & evaluated by eval().
+- Added a safeEval() wrapper function to prevent unsafe code from being injected into & evaluated by eval().
 (Lines 114 & 140)

-### Feature Updates
+### ✅ Feature Updates
-- ✅ Now supports negative numbers
+- Now supports negative numbers

-### Bug Fixes
+### ❎ Bug Fixes
 - [x] Fixed: switching operators vs double negative collisions

 ---